Why Quality Management Is So Important for Safety

 - Larger organizations often do not prefer integration; Or

-Even if your organization suffers any of these points, you may very well be able to easily implement some of the ideas discussed in this article.
+Even if your organization suffers any of these points, you may very well be able to easily implement some ideas discussed in this article.